cam5674/CS361/README.md

 This program includes three microservices: email confirmation, stock news, and stock deletion.
 Each microservice uses ZMQ as the communication pipeline.

  - **Email Confirmation Microservice**: This microservice processes a request containing the user’s email as a string and sends a confirmation email to the provided address.
+Futhermore, for each email that has enrolled in email updates, the microservice sends an email, at the requested time, containing the current stock prices of the user's profile.

  - **Stock News Microservice**: This microservice processes a list of stocks and returns links to relevant news articles for each stock.